 - The vestibular system, located primarily within the inner ear, detects motion and acceleration.
 It also constantly interacts with the brain and spinal cord to adjust the body accordingly to maintain balance and posture.

 - The visual system gathers information from the eyes regarding the body’s relation to its surroundings.

 The brain is constantly comparing information from all three of these subsystems to maintain balance.
-In theory, if any of these subsystems senses a problem or relays faulty information, it could lead to dizziness.1-2
+In theory, if any of these subsystems sense a problem or relays faulty information, it could lead to dizziness.1,2

 In addition to the spinal cord, many critical nerves and blood vessels travel through the neck—connecting the head with the rest of the body and playing an important role in balance.